book/16-urp-shaderlibrary-lit-include-chain.md

 Run (example):

-The product does not expose the absolute path as is, but replaces it with <URP>, <CORE>.
+The generated data does not expose absolute paths directly; it replaces them with <URP> and <CORE>.

 Note